 Credit rating firm A.M.
-Best, which focuses specifically on the insurance industry, gives Mercury an A rating.
+Best, which focuses specifically on the insurance industry, gives Mercury an A rating (effective December 22, 2021).
 That means Mercury has an “excellent ability” to fulfill customer obligations.

 An A2 rating from Moody’s, a bond credit rating agency, means Mercury is subject to low credit risk, so there’s little danger in doing business with them.